soispoke/EIPs/EIPS/eip-FOCIL.md

 FOCIL is built in three simple steps:
 	- In each slot, a set of validators is selected to become IL committee members.
 Each member gossips one local inclusion list according to their subjective view of the mempool.
-	- The block proposer collects and aggregates available local inclusion lists into a concise aggregate, which is included in its block.
+	- The block proposer and all attesters collect and aggregate available local inclusion lists into a concise aggregate.
 	- The attesters evaluate the quality of the aggregate given their own view of the gossiped local lists to ensure the block proposer accurately reports the available local lists.

 ## Motivation